Alex601t/Catamaran/README.md

 # Catamaran

-An easy way to get Social Newtworks authenticating by <b>OAuth 2.0</b> on Objective-C via `UIWebView`
+An easy way to get Social Networks authenticating by <b>OAuth 2.0</b> on Objective-C via `UIWebView`

 ## Supported Social Newtworks